rayer456/electrobot/README.md

 Run `authorize.py`.
 The script will ask you to authorize with a bot or streamer account and will then open your default browser.
 Make sure to authorize the correct account.

 You need to run `authorize.py` **twice**, once for a streamer account and once for a bot account.
 You can use your streaming account as bot if you want to.
-Make sure the bot is a moderator in your channel.
+The bot should probably be VIP or Mod to circumvent any slowdown in chat.
+I only tested thoroughly with Mod status.

-If both accounts are authorized you should only need to rerun `authorize.py` if you change your Twitch password or disconnect the integration which you can do on [this page](https://www.twitch.tv/settings/connections) under **Other connections**.
+If both accounts are authorized you should only need to rerun `authorize.py` if you change your Twitch password or disconnect the integration which you can do on [this page](https://www.twitch.tv/settings/connections) under **Other Connections**.

 ## Livesplit